How to Use the Fastio API for HLS Video Streaming

 Maintaining this infrastructure takes time away from your core application.
 When a user uploads a video, your system has to manage state, track encoding progress, and catch failures.
 Manual infrastructure management becomes a bottleneck for teams building intelligent applications or agentic workflows.
 Instead, you need a platform that makes video files ready for playback the moment they finish uploading.

-When you upload a video file into a Fast.io workspace, the system automatically indexes it and prepares it for streaming.
+When you upload a video file into a Fastio workspace, the system automatically indexes it and prepares it for streaming.
 You skip configuring a separate transcoding service because the platform handles segmentation and playlist generation behind the scenes.
-Your application requests the stream URL via the API and passes it to your frontend video player.
+Your application requests the HLS preview from storage and passes the redirected playlist to your frontend video player.

 Ready to simplify your video delivery?

 Start streaming HLS video natively from your workspace.
-Get 50GB of free storage and full API access today.
+Authenticate with an API key and request the HLS preview.

 Getting Started: Prerequisites and Authentication

-Create a new workspace specifically for your media assets to prepare your environment.
+Create a workspace specifically for your media assets to prepare your environment.
 This keeps video files isolated from other project data.
-Generate an API key with read and write permissions once the workspace is active.
-If an AI agent manages your uploads, provide this key to the agent so it can drop files into the workspace and retrieve the streaming URLs.
+Generate an API key once the workspace is active.
+If an AI agent manages your uploads, provide this key to the agent so it can drop files into the workspace and request HLS previews.

 Step-by-Step Implementation Guide

-Make a GET request to the file's streaming endpoint to get the HLS stream URL.
-You need the specific file ID from your workspace.
-The API endpoint structure looks like this in a typical cURL request:
+Make a GET request to the HLS preview endpoint.
+You need the workspace ID and the file's node ID (both are 19-digit profile IDs).
+Keep the trailing slashes.
+The route looks like this in a typical cURL request:

 import requests